 Polestar 2 revealed: specs, price and on-sale date

-Few performance figures have been revealed, although Polestar says two electric motors will provide all-wheel-drive, and combine to deliver 402bhp and 660Nm of torque.
+The Tesla Model 3 rival features two electric motors, combining to deliver 402bhp, 660Nm of torque and four-wheel drive.
 This translates into a 0-62mph time of less than five seconds.

 Charging details are yet to be confirmed, although Polestar says it’s “setting up strategic collaborations to give Polestar 2 owners easy and hassle-free access to the world’s largest public charging networks.”

-“Polestar 2 is our first fully electric car and first volume model,” said Polestar CEO Thomas Ingenlath.
+“Polestar 2 is our first fully electric car and first volume model,” said Polestar CEO Thomas Ingenlath when the car was launched earlier this year.
 “Everything about it has been designed and engineered with passion and dedication.

 “As an electric performance brand, and through the forthcoming launch of a portfolio of fully electric cars, Polestar is determined to address the world’s air quality challenges.
 Polestar delivers electric performance cars that are great to own and drive.”

 Ingenlath also confirmed that "having a mid-range battery on offer below the long range is a very sensible thing to do.
 We will concentrate on the one model to ramp up production, but within time we will expand the offering."

 Polestar says the 27-module battery is built into the floor of the new car, and that it “contributes to the rigidity of the chassis as well as improves the car’s noise, vibration and harshness (NVH) levels”.
 Ingenlath was unwilling to confirm where Polestar will source its batteries but he did state that the company "has certainly secured our battery supply".

 The company is confident that it won't suffer supply problems - which have increased lead times for other manufacturers - despite ambitions to be producing "tens of thousands of cars" per year in the near future.